TheFatCatJL/ansible_playbooks/README.md

 ## Using Ansible "Responsibly"

-While Ansible containers can really be prop up for occasional uses, putting it into regular use will require more thoughts about the [ENTIRE ARTFACT STRUCTURE.](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_reuse.html)
+While Ansible containers can really be prop up for occasional uses, putting it into regular use will require more thoughts about the [ENTIRE ARTIFACT STRUCTURE.](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_reuse.html)